element-hq/element-android/CONTRIBUTING.md

 ### Internationalisation

 When adding new string resources, please only add new entries in file `value/strings.xml`.
-Translations will be added later by the community of translators with a specific tool named [Weblate](https://translate.riot.im/projects/riot-android/).
+Translations will be added later by the community of translators with a dedicated tool named [Weblate](https://translate.element.io/projects/element-android/).
 Do not hesitate to use plurals when appropriate.

 ### Accessibility